akhikhl/unpuzzle/README.md

-# oscar
+# oscr

-Tools for mavenizing OSGI bundles
+OSCR stands for "OSGi Converter".
+In other words, this is set of tools for mavenizing OSGI bundles.

 More information comes soon!